spyder-ide/spyder-docs/doc/profiler.rst

 .. important::

-   Currently, the :guilabel:`Profiler` only runs scripts with their working directory set to that of their file location on disk.
+   Currently, the :guilabel:`Profiler` only runs files with their working directory set to that of their file location on disk.
 Therefore, relative paths assuming a different working directly won't work as intended, and should be replaced with absolute ones or should assume the working directory is that of the file.
 This limitation is planned to be resolved in a future version of Spyder.

 To open and go directly to the file and line in the :doc:`editor` where an item is the profiler was called, just double-click it.
 Increase the number of hierarchical levels displayed for a particular object by clicking the dropdown arrows to the left of the name, or increase/decrease the depth shown for all levels with the buttons in the top left, to the left of the timestamp.